Maybe a rainy day has you stuck inside your trailer, cut off from the wild adventures that inspired you to rent a rig in the first place.

 8. RV (2006)

 We couldn’t write a post about road trip movies for RVers without including this classic!
-Released back in 2006, RV stars none other than Robin Williams, who plays the lovably goofy Bob Munro as he and his family encounter all sorts of adventures in the RV they rented for a family trip to the Rockies.
-(Good news: when you rent an RV with us, we can pretty much guarantee that no matter what comes up on the road, it won’t be as crazy as the hijinks portrayed in this film!
+Released back in 2006, RV stars none other than Robin Williams, who plays the lovably goofy Bob Munro.
+He and his family encounter all sorts of adventures in the RV they rented for a family trip to the Rockies.
+(Good news: when you rent an RV with us, we can pretty much guarantee that no matter what comes up on the road, it won’t be as crazy as the hijinks in this film!

 Family Road Trip Movies